utr1903/monitoring-lambda-with-opentelemetry/README.md

 ### Golang

-- The trace context propagation between Lambdas fails to be established due to lack of SDK functionality.
+- The trace context propagation between Lambdas fails to be established due to a lack of SDK functionality.

 ### Java